Find Grad Schools

 115 Yearly Graduations

 The 3rd most popular school in the country for other psychology majors who are seeking their master's degree is Russell Sage College.
 Roughly 2,300 attend the school each year.
-The average in-state tuition for full-time undergraduates is $32,394 per year, while in-state graduate students, on average, pay $13,140 per year.
-During the 2020-2021 academic year, 115 people received their master's degree in other psychology from Russel Sage.
-Of these students, 83% were women and 30% were members of underrepresented racial-ethnic groups.
+The average in-state tuition for full-time undergraduates is $33,851 per year, while in-state graduate students, on average, pay $13,140 per year.
+During the most recent year for which we have data, 115 people received their master's degree in other psychology from Russel Sage.
+About 92% of this group were women, and 39% were students from an underrepresented racial-ethnic group.

 #4